doombubbles/MirrorUniversePaths/README.md

 <details>
 <summary>Impossibly hot tacks roast Bloons with blazing efficiency.</summary>
-Tack damage increase to 8 with +4 to MOABs, ranged increased by 11.5, pierce increased by 2x then +3, attack speed is tripled.
+Same meteor attack as base 5xx.
+Tack damage increased to 8 with +4 to MOABs, ranged increased by 11.5, pierce increased by 2x then +3, attack speed is tripled.
 </details>

 ## Sniper Monkey